Daniel Berlind

 Do you know the difference between normal wear and tear on your rental property and excessive damage?

-The definition of “normal” rental unit wear and tear is essential for both landlords (and renters) to understand before signing on the dotted line.
-It’s a term that frequently comes up during the move-in and move-out process and ultimately plays a substantial role in determining who’s responsible for repair and maintenance costs.
+The definition of “normal” rental unit wear and tear is essential for both landlords and renters to understand before signing on the dotted line.
+It’s a term that frequently arises during the move-in and move-out process and ultimately plays a substantial role in determining who is responsible for repair and maintenance costs.

-In this blog post, we uncover what’s perceived as normal wear and tear in rental properties and how it impacts both property managers and landlords.
+In this blog post, we examine what is considered normal wear and tear in rental properties and its impact on both property managers and landlords.

 Let’s First Define Normal ‘Wear and Tear’

 Normal wear and tear refers to the gradual deterioration of a property resulting from everyday use, aging, and, in some cases, exposure to the elements.
-It’s normal when it comes to owning a rental property and is very different from damage caused by a tenant.
+It’s normal when it comes to owning a rental property, and it is very different from damage caused by a tenant.

 Here’s a breakdown of common types of rental damages:

-Carpet & Floors: Light wear on carpets – think minor stains that you can remove with a steam cleaner – and minor scratches on hardwood floors due to daily use are instances where it’s likely normal wear and tear.
+Carpet & Floors: Light wear on carpets, such as minor stains that can be removed with a steam cleaner, and minor scratches on hardwood floors due to daily use, are instances where it’s likely normal wear and tear.
 However, extensive staining, tears, or deep marks and scrapes are commonly considered damage caused by a renter.

-Paint & Wall Damage: Fading, small knicks, and little nail holes are usually considered normal wear and tear.
-On the other hand, larger holes, excessive fading, or substantial damage caused by carelessness fall under the tenant-inflicted damage category.
+Paint & Wall Damage: Fading, small nicks, and little nail holes are usually considered normal wear and tear.
+On the other hand, larger holes, excessive fading, or substantial damage caused by carelessness fall under the category of tenant-inflicted damage.

 Appliances & Fixtures: Over time, appliances and fixtures, such as worn-out gaskets on refrigerator doors, can deteriorate naturally.
 However, if a tenant breaks a handle or damages an appliance through irresponsibility, they must repair or replace it.

 Aging & Weather: It’s no secret that as rental properties age, different exterior facets deteriorate.
-Examples can include the natural fading of outside paint, weathering of a roof, or the foundation settling.
+Examples include the natural fading of exterior paint, the weathering of a roof, or the settling of a foundation.
 In this case, these damages are almost always considered normal wear and tear and are a landlord’s responsibility to resolve.

 Examples of Normal Wear & Tear